Kikimor-rec/fables.monster.web/README.md

 ## About

 Fables Monster Studio is a team of enthusiasts dedicated to creating immersive tabletop RPG adventures and digital experiences.
-Our flagship project "The Lost Mark" is a cosmic horror adventure for Mothership RPG.
+Our flagship project "The Lost Mark" is a Sci-Fi horror adventure for Mothership RPG.

 ## Features